|Click the "eNotify Sign Up" button to receive Snow Emergency Alert emails.|

 The City of Plymouth’s snow plow policies and tactics are substantially aligned with other comparable Hennepin County cities.
 Plymouth is part of Hennepin County’s Public Works Emergency Management Service, in which cities share their preparations and plans for upcoming storms.

-Beginning this season, winter 2018-2019, the City of Plymouth has implemented changes to its snow and ice management operations – including lowering the snowfall threshold to declare a snow emergency and modifying plowing operations for cul-de-sacs – to help improve service times.
+In winter 2018-2019, the City of Plymouth implemented changes to its snow and ice management operations – including lowering the snowfall threshold to declare a snow emergency and modifying plowing operations for cul-de-sacs – to help improve service times.
 View the snow plow policy (PDF).

 Note: Not all roadways in Plymouth are plowed by the city.
 Some streets are responsibility of the county (i.e. Rockford Road and County Road 101) and some are the responsibility of the Minnesota Department of Transportation (i.e. Highway 55 and Interstate 494).